reruo321/CPP-Self-Study/Online-Judges-CPP/_CPP-Strategy/README.md

 ### Notes
 **BE CAREFUL** while dealing with chars and strings together!

-Suppose that you want to make a string "hi AB".
+Suppose that you want to make a string `hi AB`, by concatenating some chars and a string.

     char a = 'A';
     char b = 'B';